ajvanderhorst/PhysicsCapstoneGW/SymposiumClasses.md

 * Homework assignment: submit draft slides for the presentation.

 **[Class 13](SymposiumSlides/SymposiumClass13.pptx)**
-* Practice presentations with instructor and peer feedback.
+* Practice presentations with instructor and peer feedback using a [rubric](Materials/SymposiumPresentationRubric.docx).
-* Homework assignment: submit final draft of the full report.
+* Homework assignment: submit final draft of the full report, which will be graded using a [rubric](Materials/SymposiumReportRubric.docx).

 **[Class 14](SymposiumSlides/SymposiumClass14.pptx)**
-* Practice presentations with instructor and peer feedback.
+* Practice presentations with instructor and peer feedback using a [rubric](Materials/SymposiumPresentationRubric.docx).

 #### Copyright - Creative Commons License